-Sharing your budget with your creative agency up front will ensure a more efficient RFP process, an accurate proposal that addresses your specific needs and the beginning of a business relationship that is based on trust and transparency.
+Sharing your alcohol branding budget with your creative agency up front will ensure a more efficient RFP process, an accurate proposal that addresses your specific needs and the beginning of a business relationship that is based on trust and transparency.

 Every time a prospect reaches out to my agency with an RFP, one of the first questions we ask is, “What’s your budget?”.
 Some prospects are hesitant to share this information for fear of being “ripped of.”
-They are afraid that by sharing the budget, agencies will write their proposals to maximize that budget.
+They are afraid that by sharing the branding budget, agencies will write their proposals to maximize that budget.
 However, quite the contrary is true.
 The purpose of asking for a budget is to determine how the agency can customize their services to address your specific needs at a cost that works for you.
 This allows the agency to present a proposal that provides the best bang for your buck.
 Without an idea of the resources allocated to the project, the agency has no way of proposing the most appropriate approach or whether to suggest an alternative, and perhaps more cost-effective option, that addresses your needs.

-Here are 3 reasons why sharing your budget from the get-go is a good idea:
+Here are 3 reasons why sharing your branding budget from the get-go is a good idea:

 - You get an accurate proposal.
 The most common answers we get with the budget question are, “I don’t have one” or, “I’d like to see what you come up with first.”
 Often this approach leads to inappropriate proposals and a client response of, “Your fees were too high, so we went with another agency.”
 I thought you didn’t have a budget!?